Pluies/Reorgjs/README.md

 Reorgjs' backend is a Sinatra web server.
 Its two main duties are to serve the index (from an HAML template) and to answer POST and GET requests emitted by the Javascript front-end.

 The database (in which names, rumors and votes are stored) is SQLite.

+I cannot include my version of this database because it includes my colleagues names, but here's the schema:

+Air:Reorgjs florent$ echo .schema | sqlite3 reorgjs.sqlite
+CREATE TABLE options(opt VARCHAR);
+CREATE TABLE persons(name VARCHAR);
+CREATE TABLE votes(person INT, option INT, value INT);